-For a more effective monitoring of the project, the PCO has introduced quarterly reports (QR) which are filled in by all consortium partners every three months (the template of the QR reports is provided in the appendix).
-These reports are internal, and they intend to facilitate monitoring of the progress of each individual WP, task and partners with regard to deliverables, milestones and KR/KPIs achieved.
-A resource planning in relation to the achieved progress up until M12 is also registered by the PC.
-In this respect, it summarizes of an overview of the resources spent by the consortium and will be reported in the Technical Review Meeting to be held in M13 (June 2022).
-Signed full cost statements will be delivered to the coordinator at M18, M30 and M36.
+For a more effective monitoring of the project, quarterly reports (QR) which are filled in by all consortium partners in a regular basis (the template of the QR reports is provided in the appendix).
+These reports are internal, and they intend to facilitate monitoring of the progress of each individual WP, task, and partners with regard to deliverables, milestones and KR/KPIs achieved.
+A resource planning in relation to the achieved progress up until M18 is also registered by the PC.
+In this respect, it summarizes of an overview of the resources spent by the consortium and has been reported in the 1st Interim Review Report in M18.
+Signed cost statements are envisioned to be delivered twice to the coordinator (M18 and M36).